corda/corda-docs-portal/content/en/docs/corda-enterprise/4.6/operations/deployment/env-prod-test.md

 [float.conf](../../resources/float.conf)

-A full list of the parameters that can be utilized in these configuration files can be found in [Configuring the Corda Enterprise Firewall](corda-firewall-configuration-file.md).
+A full list of the parameters that can be utilized in these configuration files can be found in [Corda Enterprise Firewall configuration fields](corda-firewall-configuration-fields.md).

 ### Corda 3.x vs Corda 4.x Firewall Upgrade